Nathan-Bernardo/RCPS-Safety-Guidance/README.md

 Then, source your ~/.bashrc: <br />
 `$ source ~/.bashrc`

-## Installing Gym and Safety Gym
+## Installing Safety Gym
-Gym and Safety Gym both run under the MuJoCo physics engine, which helps facilitate research and development in robotics and other areas that require reachers to scale up computationally intensive techniques. <br>
+Safety Gym both run under the MuJoCo physics engine, which helps facilitate research and development in robotics and other areas that require reachers to scale up computationally intensive techniques. <br>

 Website: [MuJoCo](http://www.mujoco.org/#:~:text=MuJoCo%20is%20a%20physics%20engine,not%20merely%20a%20better%20simulator.) <br/>
 Source: [mujoco-py](https://github.com/openai/mujoco-py)